tpg/deadbolt/README.md

 }
 ```

-That's it.
 If you want to add permissions to other models, just follow the same steps.

 ## Configuration
 Make sure you publish the Deadbolt config file with: